 meterface on premium cardstock.

-Using the original meter face from the good Viking 500, the local Fedex/Office staff made copies of the face on premium cardstock.
+Disassembling and removing the original meter face from Viking 500 #1, the local Fedex/Office staff made copies of that meter face on premium cardstock.
 Cutting out the new meter face was straightforward, but without an accurately sized hole punch, creating the alignment holes in the new face to accept the locating dowels on the meter body proved difficult.
 The solution was creating the holes by carefully burning them out using a long-tapered soldering tip.
 3M #77 spray adhesive was used to attach the new face to the meter.

 The bezels of the meters were originally colored in the standard Johnson maroon.
-The Cathode Current meter had been painted to match; however, this paint was flaking off inside the meter.
-The only matching bezels on hand were black Honeywells; these do fit Johnson meters, so they were installed.
+For whatever reason, the Cathode Current meter had been painted to match; however, this paint was flaking off inside the meter.
+The only matching bezels I had on hand were black Honeywell bezels; these do fit Johnson meters, so they were installed.

 VFO Burnt by Chernobyl Resistor

 The VFO had suffered from the degredation of the infamous 18K resistor that failed.
-In this case, the resistor must have shorted during the meltdown, s causing the 0A2 regulator tube to overheat and literally burn the phenolic VFO platform.
-In other Viking Ranger, Valiant transmitters, it would have been easy to replace the entire VFO unit from another transmitter.
-The Viking 500 is slightly different as the VFO facilitates the mechanical drive of the auto-tune for the RF stages.
-The other VFO's lack this drive system.
+In this case, the resistor must have shorted during the meltdown causing the 0A2 regulator tube to overheat and literally burn the phenolic VFO platform.
+In Viking Ranger and Valiant transmitters, it would have been easy to replace the entire VFO unit from a donor transmitter.
+The Viking 500 is slightly different as its VFO also provides the mechanical drive for the auto-tuned RF stages.
+Ranger and Valiant VFO's lack this drive system.

-The best fix was to replace the phenolic board which carries the VFO coil and tube sockets.
-It was labor-intensive, but the outcome was fantastic.
-This VFO board came from my Valiant parts unit.
-The rebuilt VFO works very well.
+The best fix was to replace only the phenolic board which carries the VFO coil.
+The 0A2 socket was replaced due to overheating of the tube.
+It was labor-intensive, and the outcome was worth the effort.
+The replacement VFO board came from a Viking Valiant parts rig.
+The repaired VFO works very well.

 A 40 meter signal from the VFO on the spectrum analyzer.